Technically my title is misleading because paper towels come from forests not individual trees, but more on that below.

 - There’s no reason to use them if you have cloth.

 Then she states that she’s not convinced that any of the above is true.
 Um?
 I’m not sure where she thinks paper towels come from if she doesn’t believe they come from trees, and as for the rest, that’s all true too.
-I’m not sure where she was looking for facts, but paper towel facts are easy to find.
+I don’t know where she was looking for facts, but I’m shocked, because paper towel facts are easy to find.

 What exactly are paper towels?